lgray52/CapstoneProject/README.md

 <b> 02.05.23</b>: This week we mostly just worked on launching.
 We did test launching while removing the rope that stops the full rotation of the arm.
 We also discovered that there is no risk of the arm slamming down on either side of the base.
 After launching it just oscillates back and forth.
 During the block period we wheeled the trebuchet down to the track so we could use the lines on the field to guage the distance the projectile was travelling.
 The trebuchet consistently launches a lacrosse ball 45 yards.
 The replacement piece in the base seems much more sturdy than what we have before, but it is slightly heavier to carry.
 We decided that we will take a break from optimizing the trebuchet to design a desk-sized trebuchet for in-class demonstrations.
 It will offer us an opportunity to test out a different design, like a bucket counterweight or a flywheel.
 The goal is for it to launch a marble.

+<b> 02.13.23 - 02.17.23</b>: This week we began to design and create the desk trebuchet.
+While we initially planned on a whip counterweight, we instead settled on trying a flywheel design.
+We finished our initial design in onshape and cut out the different parts from acryllic.
+We have our frame done and will begin working on a tiny sling next week.

 # Projectile